 Master of Science in Criminal Justice Administration

-The Master of Science Degree in Criminal Justice Administration is designed to provide post-baccalaureate education to criminal justice professionals.
-The primary goal of the program is to develop in graduates the ability to analyze, comprehend, and resolve the complex problems confronting the criminal justice system.
+The Master of Science in Criminal Justice Administration degree program provides a post-baccalaureate education to criminal justice professionals.
+The program of study develops the student’s ability to analyze, comprehend, and resolve the complex problems confronting the criminal justice system.

 Estimated time of completion of this program is 3 years.